 - 2 stalks celery diced

-- 4 large carrots diced
+- 4 medium to large carrots diced

 - 4 cloves garlic minced

 - 1 tablespoons paprika

 - 1 teaspoon allspice

 - 5 - 6 cups vegetable broth